manabil/manabil/README.md

   Hopefully my code can be read by others easily.
 For me coding is how to work everything with fully autonomous. **Manualization is a form of laziness to make it automatic** 🔥
   <h5>
-    <i>"Courage is almost a contradiction in terms.
-It means a strong desire to live taking the form of a readiness to die."</i>
+    <i>"Strategy without tactics is the slowest route to victory.
+Tactics without strategy is the noise before defeat."</i>
   </h5>
 </div>